bluesky-social/atproto/CONTRIBUTERS.md

 # Contributors

 ATProto receives so many contributions that we could never list everyone who deserves it.
-However, in this document we want to give special thanks to contributors for solving particularly difficult tasks, send security disclosures, or in some way deserve recognition.
+However, in this document we want to give special thanks to contributors who solve particularly difficult tasks, send security disclosures, or in some way deserve recognition.

 ### The AT Protocol maintainers give their thanks to: